 INTERNATIONAL HOMESTAY PROGRAM OVERVIEW

 Covenant Christian Academy, a Classical Christian school on the North Shore outside Boston, welcomes international students from around the world!
-Our robust Homestay Program affords our international students enrolled at CCA a chance to experience living with a caring, supportive American family, who will include you as part of the family in a safe environment.
+Our robust Homestay Program affords our international students enrolled at CCA a chance to experience living in a safe environment with a caring, supportive American family, who will include you as part of the family.
 Host Families are carefully chosen and are affiliated in some manner with CCA.
-Some Host Families children who are currently attending CCA, others have children who are alumni and some are currently employed at CCA.
+Some Host Families have children who are currently attending CCA, others have children who are alumni and others are currently employed at CCA.

 In addition to providing a warm, welcoming environment for you, Host Families are responsible for driving you to and from school each day.
 They will also provide transportation for you, within reason, to do errands (e.g. going to the local mall, getting school supplies you need to purchase).
 They will also take you to receive medical attention if you need it.
 You will need to have your own medical insurance to cover the cost of your medical care.
-Your Host Family will provide all your meals, except lunch during the academic week.
-Lunches are provided for you through the Food Service Program at CCA.
+Your Host Family will provide you with at least three meals a day.

 As an international student, you are carefully matched with your Host Family.
 Although this cannot be guaranteed, as far as possible, you will be placed with a family with a child of the same sex that is similar in age to you.
 The Host Family will attend to your basic needs and will do its best to address any concerns you have, allergies for example.
 The Host Family will supervise your homework, act as a liaison with your family and the International Student Program Coordinator.
 Your Host Family will give frequent updates on your progress to your parents or guardian, the agency that placed you and the International Student Program Coordinator.
 If the host parents need to be absent for an extended period of time, they will arrange for adult supervision during their absence.